 Q: What are some of the more pressing challenges that leaders in government are facing when it comes to digital identity verification?

-I think we need to put the best solutions in place for a given channel.
-We can create different paths so that government mission owners service as close to 100% of the population as possible, but there is no one size fits all approach to identity.
+I think we need to put the best identity verification solutions in place for a given channel.
+We can create different paths so that government mission owners service as close to 100% of the population as possible, but there is no one size fits all approach to digital identity verification.
 We need to find the best solutions for different channels and different approaches to verifying who people are.

 Q: There’s a myth out there that maybe there needs to be a human involved for identity verification.
 The truth is that the more automation you have, the better the customer experience is – there’s less wait time and fewer time taxes in the process.
 It also saves the government a substantial amount of money.
 Is that what you’re finding?